 Atlantic Wakame (Alaria esculenta) grows in abundance close to the shore on rocks or in tidal pools all along the coast of Ireland.
 The plant itself is olive or yellow-brown in colour and can grow up to 4m in length and 25cm wide.
 It generally grows quickly in the winter months and is harvested mid spring to early summer when it is nutritionally at its best.
 Atlantic Wakame has a mild taste making it very versatile.
 It has a similar flavour to spinach with a fresh salty after taste.

-The tour will give you an overview of our story and the history of sea salt.
-You’ll be given a demonstration on how sea salt is made followed by a guided factory tour and sea salt tasting.
+Our self-guided tourr will give you an overview of our story and the history of sea salt.

 Children are welcome to come along, however it is more suited for older children and adults.